auto-kad/reddit-job-finder/README.md

 # reddit-job-finder
 This is my first simple reddit bot.
-I did it to learn about Python, PRAW, and to get comfortable with APIS.
+I did it to learn about Python and PRAW.
 This bot scans subreddits designated by the user for any new job/opportunity postings; it uses a list of keywords/phrases to identify whether or not a post is a job/opportunity.
 It then sends an email to the user about all the job postings it could find.

 Why?